 Home > Be Healthy > Health Library > Esophageal Spasm

-Normally, contractions of the esophagus (the tube that connects the mouth and the stomach) move food from the mouth to the stomach with a regular, coordinated rhythm.
+Normally, the esophagus (the tube that connects the mouth and the stomach) contracts to move food from the mouth to the stomach.
+It does this with a regular, coordinated rhythm.

-irregular, uncoordinated, and sometimes powerful.
+Esophageal spasm means that contractions of the esophagus are irregular, uncoordinated, and sometimes powerful.
 This condition may be called diffuse esophageal spasm, or DES.
 These spasms can prevent food from reaching the stomach.
 When this happens, the food gets stuck in the esophagus.

 Sometimes the squeezing moves down the esophagus in a coordinated way, but it is very strong.
 This can be called nutcracker esophagus.
 These contractions move food through the esophagus but can cause severe pain.